-This dish is basically an Italian daydream on a plate.
-It's quick and easy to make, requires just a handful of ingredients, and brings all the bright, zesty vibes of a sunny afternoon straight to your kitchen.
-Lemony gnocchetti with sage = your ticket to a summer mood!
+This is a simple gnocchetti di patate recipe made with olive oil, lemon, sage, and nutritional yeast.
+The recipe is quick and easy to make, requires just a handful of ingredients, and brings all the bright vibes of a sunny afternoon straight to your kitchen.

 Note: Some of the links below are affiliate links.
 At no additional cost to you, I may earn a small commission if you purchase through those links.
 You can read my full affiliate disclosure here.

-Tiny, adorable, extra-tender baby gnocchi that are exceptionally good at soaking up all that bright, lemony goodness.
-I’m pretty sure you’re going to fall for them.
+Tiny, adorable, extra-tender baby gnocchi that are exceptionally good at soaking up all the bright lemon juice goodness.
+I'm pretty sure you're going to fall for them.

-But let’s be clear: these lemony gnocchetti don’t belong to just one season.
+But let's be clear: these lemony gnocchetti di patate don't belong to just one season.

-In summer, they’re bright and zesty and perfect for dinner al fresco.
-And in the cold of winter, they'll spark your imagination and carry you—gnocco by gnocco—to the fragrant splendor of an Italian Renaissance garden, where lemon trees are in full bloom and the table is already set on the terrace.
+In summer, they're bright and zesty and perfect for dinner al fresco.
+And in the cold of winter, they'll spark your imagination and carry you - gnocco by gnocco - to the splendor of an Italian Renaissance garden where lemon trees are in full bloom and the table is already set on the terrace.
 (Feel free to take a seat.)

 Quick side note: the word gnocchetti can mean two very different things in Italy: